GDPR and security in day-to-day work — onboarding for clinic staff

 - Use a password manager if you struggle to remember several.
 1Password, Bitwarden, or the built-in Apple/Google ones are fine.

 If you think your password may have ended up in the wrong hands — for example because you clicked on a suspicious link — change it immediately and tell the clinic administrator.
 It isn't something you get fired for.
-It is something you get thanked for telling us about.
+It is something you get thanked for reporting.

 Two-factor login

 Validi offers two-factor login (also called MFA).
-That means your password alone isn't enough — there also has to be a code from an app on your phone.
+That means your password alone isn't enough — you also need a code from an app on your phone.

 It sounds annoying.
 It is, for the first three days.
 After that it's automatic.

 If you have the option to turn it on, do.
-If you are an administrator on Validi for your clinic, it is already on.
+If you are a Validi administrator for your clinic, it is already on.

-The rule is simple: if you leave the computer, you lock the screen.
+The rule is simple: if you step away from the computer, you lock the screen.

-That goes even if you're just popping out for a coffee.
-If a colleague — or worse, a service user — gets access to an unlocked computer with your login, it's your actions that get logged in the system.
+That applies even if you're just popping out for a coffee.
+If a colleague — or worse, a service user — gets access to an unlocked computer with your login, whatever they do is logged under your name.

 Keyboard shortcuts: